gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If your team is using e.g. Java 11 to run Gradle, this allows you to use Java 11 libraries and language features in your build scripts.

-Note that this doesn't apply to [precompiled script plugins](userguide/custom_plugins.html#sec:precompiled_plugins) which use the configured `kotlinDslPluginOptions.jvmTarget`.
+Note that this doesn't apply to precompiled script plugins, see below.

+##### Precompiled script plugins now use the configured java toolchain

+Previously, the compilation of [precompiled script plugins](userguide/custom_plugins.html#sec:precompiled_plugins) used the JVM target as configured on `kotlinDslPluginOptions.jvmTarget`.
+Starting with Gradle 8.0, it now uses the configured Java Toolchain, or Java 8 if none is configured.

+See the [`kotlin-dsl` plugin manual](userguide/kotlin_dsl.adoc#TODO) for more information on how to configure the Java Toolchain for precompiled script plugins.

 ##### Improved Script compilation performance